katersonnbert/gitnotes/Vuejs.md

             data() {}
         }

-- this thing is at the moment and object w/o a name.
+- this thing is at the moment an object w/o a name.
 It will be given a name, if it is imported somewhere else:

         import NewName from "./someFile.vue"